alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 ![Page title of the history page](rfc-182/history-pages-2.png) | Page title
 ![Rich text of the history page](rfc-182/history-pages-3.png) | Rich text with contents list

-Page title: content wrapped in a two thirds width column.
+**Page title**: content wrapped in a two thirds width column.
 Content authors would be able to add:

 - heading level 1 (required)
 - heading context (optional)
 - lead paragraph (optional)

+Constraints:

+- only one **Page title** per flexible page
+- pages must have a **Page title** (or equivalent flexible section, in future there would likely be others that provide a heading level 1)
+- **Page title** must be the first flexible section (i.e. at the top of the page)

-Rich text with contents list: content wrapped in a one third/two thirds column layout.
+**Rich text with contents list**: content wrapped in a one third/two thirds column layout.
 Content authors would be able to add:

 - image src (optional)
 - image alt text (optional)